 Mancha

-Furthermore, we complement our wave studies from high-resolution data with state-of-the-art numerical simulations and theoretical models, such as those from the Bifrost, MURaM, CO5BOLD, Mancha, and LARExD codes.
-By combining the studies of wave propagation through the lower solar atmosphere from theory and simulations, with novel high resolution observations will, therefore, vastly improve our understanding of the physics of MHD waves and their role in governing the dynamics and energetics of the solar atmosphere.
-Combining these new simulations and observations should finally resolve some earlier discrepancies in the interpretation of the various wave modes and their contributions to the net energy flux.
+Furthermore, we complement our wave studies based on high-resolution observations with state-of-the-art numerical simulations and theoretical models, such as those provided by the Bifrost, MURaM, CO5BOLD, Mancha, and LARExD codes.
+Combining theory and simulations of wave propagation through the lower solar atmosphere with novel high-resolution observations will greatly improve our understanding of the physics of MHD waves and their role in governing the dynamics and energetics of the solar atmosphere.
+This combined approach should also help resolve earlier discrepancies in the interpretation of the various wave modes and their contributions to the net energy flux.

-The timing for these investigations is of vital importance, in particular with the recent commissioning of the new 4-m Daniel K. Inouye Solar Telescope (DKIST), which will revolutionise our vantage points of oscillatory phenomena in the Sun's atmosphere due to its considerably higher spatial resolution.
-It is expected that the in-depth discussions and analyses related to spectropolarimetric inversions and modelled radiative transfer signatures will have significant implications for DKIST observations, as well as, those from the ongoing and upcoming advanced facilities, including Sunrise balloon-borne solar observatory (third flight), Atacama Large Millimeter/sub-millimeter Array (ALMA), Solar Orbiter space observatory, and the European Solar Telescope (EST).
+The timing of these investigations is particularly important, especially in light of the recent observations from the 4-m Daniel K. Inouye Solar Telescope (DKIST) and the Sunrise iii balloon-borne solar observatory, which are already transforming our view of oscillatory phenomena in the Sun's atmosphere through their exceptionally high spatial resolution and novel spectropolarimetric capabilities.
+In-depth discussions and analyses related to spectropolarimetric inversions and modelled radiative-transfer signatures are expected to have important implications for DKIST and Sunrise iii observations, as well as for those from other ongoing and upcoming advanced facilities, including the Atacama Large Millimeter/submillimeter Array (ALMA), Solar Orbiter, and the European Solar Telescope (EST).

-By harnessing knowledge in areas of instrumentation, observations, wave theory, numerical simulations, spectropolarimetric inversions, and radiative transfer processes, the team will be able to drive forward cutting-edge projects immediately following first light observations from these revolutionary facilities.
+By harnessing expertise in instrumentation, observations, wave theory, numerical simulations, spectropolarimetric inversions, and radiative-transfer processes, the team is well placed to lead cutting-edge projects based on observations from these revolutionary facilities.